tthoma24/lambda-s3-sftp/README.md

 This project contains the source code for the function along with packaging instructions for preparing the function and its dependencies for upload to AWS.
 The function itself is very simple, and is contained in `s3_to_sftp.py`.
 It should be self-explanatory for anyone familiar with Python.

-**Status**
+**SFTP Authentication**

-The function currently uses username/password to connect to the remote SFTP, and does not support private key authentication.
-Paramiko does support it, so it wouldn't be hard to add support if required.
+The function supports authentication against the remote SFTP server using a username and either a password or a private key.
+If authenticating using a private key file then the file should be stored in a secure S3 bucket to which the IAM role under which the function is running has read access.

 **Tests**